Keeping Our Schools Safe

 Possibly other districts’ buildings and facilities may be better suited to safely serving lunches - and they may be able to fully staff such an extensive change.
 Finally, the State of Illinois has left many COVID safety decisions up to individual school districts.
 As we are not medical experts, we have chosen to follow CDC guidelines to the extent possible - regardless of the decisions other districts may make.

 Again, the questionable benefit of bringing students back for a mere nine weeks does not, we strongly believe, outweigh the upheaval created by making this shift for such a short time period.

-Our goal and pledge to our families is to continue to provide the children of District 63 with as much stability and consistency as possible in their school day, in the safest possible manner, for the small amount of the school year remaining - and we look forward to a full return to "normal" when we kick off the 2021-2022 year on August 16.
+This year, our goal and pledge to our families is to continue to provide the children of District 63 with as much stability and consistency as possible in their school day, in the safest possible manner, for the small amount of the school year remaining.
+Currently. the District plans to return to full-day school - Monday-Friday - when we kick off the 2021-2022 year on August 16.